reflectoring/reflectoring.github.io/_posts/2019-09-25-java-immutables.md

 title: Why Immutables Are the Better Objects and How to Implement Them
 categories: [java, craft]
 modified: 2017-09-25
-excerpt: "Immutable objects are a way to create safer software that is easier to maintain.
-Why is that?
-And what should we do and what not when implementing them?
+excerpt: "Why are immutable objects a way to create safer software that is easier to maintain?
+And what are best practices to implement them?
 This article provides answers."
 image:
   auto: 0053-rock-wave
 tags: ["immutable", "factory method", "final"]